 USA Import and export control compliance is critical to companies seeking to avoid fines and legal action from the government.
-Failure to comply with ITAR export control regulations can cause serious implications from government investigations.
+Failure to comply with ITAR export control regulations and import export company registration requirements can cause serious implications from government investigations.

 Given the recent concerns about export control reform, failure to comply with export control regulations can cause serious implications from government investigations.

 Becoming compliant obviously reduced unnecessary business disruptions.
-A common mistake made by new import businesses is the assumption that they’ll need a special license to import goods into the United States.
+A common mistake made by new small export business owners is the assumption that they’ll need a special license to import goods into the United States.
 We offer:

 - Prompt turnaround